Is there an online option for the MMH program?

-Is and English proficiency test required?
+Is an English proficiency test required?

 The minimum time to degree for a full-time student is one academic year.
-A part-time alternative is possible with students expected to complete the degree within two years.
+A part-time alternative is possible with students expected to complete the degree in two years.
 The part-time option is only available for US citizens.
 All international students must attend full-time and complete the program in one year.

-What is the cost of the program?
+What is the cost of the MMH program?

 Are there scholarships or other sources of funding available?